ilgarmustafayev22/qonaq-ol/README.md

-# Event Booking, Experience Marketplace, and Gift Card Platform
+# Qonaq-ol: Event Booking, Experience Marketplace, and Gift Card Platform

-This project is a web platform for booking events, discovering unique experiences, and purchasing gift cards.
+**Qonaq-ol** is a start-up project MVP designed as a platform for booking events, discovering unique experiences, and purchasing gift cards.
 It is built with **Spring Boot** and designed for **scalability** and **security**.
 The platform is containerized with **Docker** and deployed to the cloud, ensuring consistent environments and ease of scaling.

 ## Key Features